-We may need to ask for medical information about the person covered, or see proof that the person covered has changed their occupation before we make any changes to the terms of your cover.
+We may need to ask for medical information about the person covered, or see proof of the change before we make any changes to the terms of your cover.

 If we can, we'll change the terms of your cover to reflect the change in lifestyle of the person covered.
 This may mean we could reduce your premium or remove an exclusion.
 If we can't change the terms of your cover, we'll explain why.